My Fault: London: Plot

+Six weeks later, both recover and remain together.
+Although their parents suspect something romantic between them, they dismiss it.
+The story ends with Noah and Nick sharing a romantic kiss underwater, confirming their relationship.

 Production

-The film is an adaptation of the first book in Argentinian author Mercedes Ron's Culpables trilogy.
+The film is an adaptation of the first book in Argentine-born Spanish author Mercedes Ron's Culpables trilogy.
 It is directed by Dani Girdwood and Charlotte Fassler.
 The script has been written by Melissa Osborne.
 The film is produced by Ben Pugh and Erica Steinberg from 42.

 It stars Asha Banks and Matthew Broome and also includes Ray Fearon, Jason Flemyng, Eve Macklin, Enva Lewis, Kerim Hassan, Sam Buchanan, Amelia Kenworthy, and Harry Gilby.

 Principal photography had wrapped by May 2024.

 Release

 My Fault: London was released by Amazon MGM Studios through their Prime Video service on 13 February 2025.

 Sequels

 Sequels Your Fault: London and Our Fault: London were commissioned in 2025.
 Filming began in London in June 2025 on Your Fault: London.